Ganzaki/Trie-Based-Inverted-Index-for-Search-Engine/README.md

  - REMOVE_STOP_WORDS = Boolean (True or False), If you want to remove specified stopwords
  - STOP_WORDS = set of tokens which won't we considered for indexing or for running query if REMOVE_STOP_WORDS is true

+## TO DO

+- [x] Insert CSV type doc into the search engine
+- [ ] Able to insert any type of text file into the search engine
+- [x] Comparision with Elastic Search
+- [ ] Create server-client type search engine
+- [ ] Create mulitple node to handle multiple requests
+- [ ] Move the server code to c++ instead of python3
+- [ ] Use python for client side code
+- [x] Rank the search using cosine similarity and match score
+- [x] Handle wildcard query
+- [x] Handle spell-check
+- [ ] Give option to chose corrected spelling error